Nazrax/fvtt-combat-range-overlay/README.md

 Click ![the button](https://media.githubusercontent.com/media/Nazrax/fvtt-combat-range-overlay/media/images/button.png) to toggle the Overlay on and off.
 Once the Overlay is enabled, it should Just Work™ with little to no interaction from you.
 By default, it assumes your weapon has a range of 5 feet; shift-click the button to change it for your currently selected token.
 Normally the overlay will reread your position at the end of your combat turn; control-click the button to force the Overlay to reposition.
 Display preferences are available in the module's Settings page.

+## Compatibility
+Maps: This module relies on square tiles; I have no idea what would happen if you tried to use it on a map with hex tiles, but I don't think it would go well.

+Systems: My table plays Pathfinder 2E, and that's all I've tested it with.
+It turns out that every system stores its token/actor move speeds in a different spot, so out of the box speed autodetection will only work with Pathfinder 1, Pathfinder 2E, DND3.5, and DND5E.
+If you're playing with a different system, you'll need to do some [extra configuration](#advanced-setting-the-speed-attribute-path).
+Also, I believe other systems treat diagonals differently, so there's a (GM-only) setting telling the module how to count diagonal movement.

+Modules: This module requires lib-wrapper and supports the Enhanced Terrain Layer.

 ## Understanding the Overlay

 ![legend](https://media.githubusercontent.com/media/Nazrax/fvtt-combat-range-overlay/media/images/legend.png)